webda2l/symfony-docs/setup.rst

 .. tip::

-    In continuous integration services you can check security vulnerabilities by invoking `composer audit`.
+    In continuous integration services you can check security vulnerabilities by running the ``composer audit`` command.
 This uses the same data internally as ``check:security`` but does not require installing the entire Symfony CLI during CI or on CI workers.

 Symfony LTS Versions